hufilter/hufilter/sections/README.md

 - <img src="https://cdn.adguard.com/website/github.com/AGLint/abp_logo.svg" width="14px"> [Adblock Plus][abp-url]
 - <img src="https://cdn.adguard.com/website/github.com/AGLint/ubo_logo.svg" width="14px"> [uBlock Origin][ubo-url]

+## Common and adblocker-specific rules

-If a rule works with all supported adblockers, it will be placed into one of the common section file, which are located in the root of the `sections` directory.
+If a filtering rule works with all supported adblockers, it will be placed into one of the common section file, which are located in the root of the `sections` directory.
 For example, `sections/ads.txt`.

 If a filtering rule only works with a specific adblocker only, it will be placed in the corresponding "specific" section directory based on the adblocker it works with: